ChigozieCO/altschool-3rd-semester/03-Assignment-02/solution.md

 :warning: **NOTE**

-Your `.tfvars` file should never be committed to version control, ad this file to your `.gitignore` file.
+Your `.tfvars` file should never be committed to version control, add this file to your `.gitignore` file.
 Check out my [`.gitignore` file](https://github.com/ChigozieCO/altschool-3rd-semester/blob/main/03-Assignment-02/.gitignore) for files to add to yours.

 You can also use [this site](https://www.toptal.com/developers/gitignore/) to generate your gitignore files for this project and future projects.

-In your terminal, run the `terraform init` command again, your must rerun the command when you add a module or change provider.
+In your terminal, run the `terraform init` command again, you must rerun the command when you add a module or change provider.
 If you fail to run it and run any other terraform command you will get the below error message.

 (image 2)